rjodhawa/VanillaOffers/Readme.md

+# Latest Updates
+I have added react basic script to the server app. /Server contains nodejs server code and /client contains the frontend code.

+Features: Once command to run and test the repo.
+Just do np run dev it starts both client and server.

+# Future Updates
+I will work on UI.
+Currently, Frontend and backend are just connected and their is nothing else for the page to display.

+# how to run
+1. git pull
+2. npm install
+3. npm run dev

 # API Endpoints
 ## POST Offers
 Offers can be posted on /offers endpoint (localhost:3000/offers).
 For testing purposes I would suggest you to use postman to test the post service.
 Also a sample body Schema is given in the sample folder (sample/sampleOffer-post.txt)